Three pink tennis balls on a blue court

 Decision: Yes.
 The result of the original toss stands, but new choices may be made by both players/teams.”

-If the coin toss winner defers the choice, can the loser defer back?
+In tennis, if the coin toss winner defers the choice, can the loser defer back?

 Source: